HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Introduction

+Taken together, these related works highlight several important limitations of existing cycle-feature-based RUL prediction methods.
+First, approaches either rely on features from only a single current cycle~\cite{xia2023historical, zhang2019synchronous} or operate under highly constrained operating conditions and small cell populations, which limits their generalizability.
+Second, although~\cite{ma2022real} represents a significant step forward by leveraging features from multiple recent cycles and incorporating transfer learning on a larger benchmark, its feature engineering and model structure still rely on relatively shallow temporal modeling.
+These gaps motivate the need for a hybrid framework that (i) has a signal preprocessing pipeline that exploits rich short-term degradation information from a window of recent cycles and feeds it into a more expressive temporal deep learning prediction model, and (ii) is validated on large-scale datasets under realistic data splits to demonstrate robust generalization.

-In this work, we adopt the standard approach introduced in~\cite{ma2022real}, where a window of recent sequential charge-discharge cycles is used as input to predict the number of remaining charge-discharge cycles.
+In this work, we adopt the standard approach to data splitting, input representation, and target definition as introduced in the aforementioned study~\cite{ma2022real}, where a window of recent sequential charge-discharge cycles is used as input to predict the number of remaining charge-discharge cycles.
 Our proposed method features a novel signal preprocessing pipeline and a hybrid deep learning (DL) prediction model.

 The signal preprocessing pipeline consists of four main steps: Capacity Interpolation and Denoising, Statistical Feature Extraction, Delta Feature Computation, and Feature Fusion.
 These steps extract a tensor input sample that encapsulates informative features from a recent window of charge-discharge cycles.